-How can your brand go from survival to significance on social, digital and in general?
+How can your brand go from survival to significance?
 I asked this and other strategic brand questions to Jeremy Waite, author of Survival to Significance and Head of Digital Strategy, EMEA at Salesforce Marketing Cloud.

 The book came about by accident.
 I read an awful lot and I love to read magazines.
 I read maybe a book or two a week and I watch a lot of TED talks and Bloomberg and a lot of stuff that we both enjoy.
 And one of the things that I was seeing was there was always a lot of talk about leadership and it was about personal leadership and you’ve got all these coaches that are trying to help you be better in your professional and personal lives.
 But not as many people talked about brand leadership.
 What does that mean?
 How do you get a brand to be better than it is?
 And at what point do you achieve success or anything more and, how do you measure that?
 Some people have been trying on social media for years, right?

 I was listening to people like Rick Warren who wrote Purpose Driven Life.
 I talk a lot about purpose-driven brands that we’ll come to later.
 Leadership coaches like John Maxwell, great leadership guy, New York Times best-selling author, written a ton of stuff, about 85 books or so, and he talks about personal leadership, as well.
 And as I start thinking about this, it was like well there probably are these three levels that brands go through when they’re trying to succeed.
 They start off in survival mode, and then they become successful when they try and figure out what it is that they do.
 And then they put all the metrics in the right place.
 They create good content.
 They speak to their customers in the right way.
 They start to get sales in order and measure it properly.